History of Murcia

+Pre Foundation

+The territory has been inhabited by humans since prehistory.
+People also lived in the current municipality during the Bronze and Iron Ages.
+During the late Chalcolithic and the Bronze Age, the occupancy of part of the current municipality was performed by the Argaric people.
+During the late Bronze Age and the Iron Age, the people who inhabited the current municipality were the Iberians.
+A remarkable site is a religious building, whose name is the De la Luz Iberian Sanctuary.
+There are traces of people presence during the Roman rule in the Iberian Peninsula era.
+A construction of the late Roman period in the Iberian Peninsula is a fortress, Castillo de los Garres, located in the south of the northern half of the municipality.

+It has been suggested that Murcia's name is derived from the Latin word myrtea or murtea, meaning land of the myrtle (the plant is known to grow in the general area), although it may also be a derivation of the word Murtia, which would mean Murtius Village (Murtius was a common Roman name).
+Other research suggests that it may owe its name to the Latin Murtae (Mulberry), which covered the regional landscape for many centuries.
+The Latin name eventually changed into the Arabic Mursiya, and then, Murcia.

 Middle Ages

 Madinat Mursiya was reportedly founded circa 825 upon the will of Umayyad Emir Abd al-Rahman II (other sources place its foundation by 831), in parallel to the destruction of neighbouring city of Eio.
 However, particularly on the light of the archeological evidence of earlier buildings with Christian symbology, there is an historiographical consensus on it being a re-foundation over an earlier Roman settlement tracing back to the 4th or 5th century AD.

-The city prospered during the Caliphal era.
-Following the dismemberment of the Caliphate of Córdoba that ensued from the Fitna of al-Andalus, the city was conquered in the 1010s by Jayran Al-'Amiri, a slav eunuch and former servant of Almanzor who soon left to Almería, placing Zuhayr al-Amiri as governor in the city.
+The city prospered under the Caliphate of Córdoba but after the Caliphate was dismembered due to the Fitna of al-Andalus, the city was conquered in the 1010s by Jayran Al-'Amiri, a slav eunuch and former servant of Almanzor who soon left to Almería, placing Zuhayr al-Amiri as governor in the city.
 After the death of the former, the whole territory was annexed in 1038 by Abd-al-Aziz al-Mansur, ruler of Valencia.

 The taifa of Murcia was conquered by Muhammad ibn Aisha on behalf of the Almoravid Empire in June 1091.
 As the Almoravid Empire retreated, Abu ʿAbd Allāh Muḥammad ibn Saʿd ibn Mardanīš (Rey Lobo in Christian chronicles) established a new taifa in the mid-12th century, lasting from 1147 to 1172.
 During his reign Ibn Mardanis allied with Castile to counter the Almohad expansion.

-In 1228, Ibn Hud, an Andalusi chieftain, rebelled against the Almohad Empire, entering the city of Murcia on 4 August 1228, establishing a new emirate (the third Taifa of Murcia), ruled by the Banu Hud.
+In 1228, Ibn Hud, an Andalusian emir, rebelled against the Almohad Empire, entering the city of Murcia on 4 August 1228, establishing a new emirate (the third Taifa of Murcia), ruled by the Banu Hud.